 Optical activity: Enantiomers rotate plane-polarised light in opposite directions; racemates have no net rotation.

-Geometric isomerism: Occurs in alkenes with restricted rotation when distinct substituents present.
-Describe as E/Z using CIP priority.
+Geometric isomerism: Occurs in alkenes with restricted rotation when distinct substituents are present.
+Describe as cis/trans in H2 Chemistry (E/Z nomenclature is not required in the SEAB syllabus).

 3 Mechanism Templates